-The writers' workshop, though, when it works well works better than almost anything else at getting to the best work in the shortest time.
+When it works well, though, the writers' workshop works better than almost anything else at getting to the best work in the shortest time.
 If you're trying to get quickly to the release of a usable work, you will get there faster without the writers' workshop process, but if your goal is the best work, the writers' workshop will get you there faster.

-Through this book, I hope to introduce or reintroduce the ideas of the writers' workshop to a wide audience: to writers new to the workshop, to writers who want to understand how the workshop works, to new writers who want to find out how to get good fast, to veteran workshopper who have experienced too many of the bad parts of workshops, to technical people and scientists who have never thought of their work as including writing, to business people looking for better ways to improve collateral material and presentations, and to software developers.
+Through this book, I hope to introduce or reintroduce the ideas of the writers' workshop to a wide audience: to writers new to the workshop, to writers who want to understand how the workshop works, to new writers who want to find out how to get good fast, to veteran workshoppers who have experienced too many bad parts of workshops, to technical people and scientists who have never thought of their work as including writing, to businesspeople looking for better ways to improve collateral material and presentations, and to software developers.

 For creative writers for whom the writers' workshop has perhaps grown stale and drifted from its roots-by talking about how and why it works, I hope to rekindle your faith in it and help you find a renewed focus on the work and on the gifts the workshop represents.

-For scientists and technologists already using the writers' workshop, I hope to bring you some of the insights of the creative writing community on writing and their more pedagogical use of the workshop so you can use the workshop more effectively and more thoroughly.
+For scientists and technologists already using the writers' workshop, I hope to bring you some of the insights of the creative writing community on writing and their more pedagogical use of the workshop so that you can use the workshop more effectively and more thoroughly.

 The book is broken into two major parts, introduced by a two-chapter overview.
 To understand why the writers' workshop can work requires an idea or a model of writing and the writing process.
 I have no choice but to give you my view of writing and process, and I hope you'll recognize some aspects of it in the work you do.
 For both creative writers and scientists it is a creative act with risks involved.
-The section of the book that covers these topics is called "The Work of Making Things."
+The first part of the book covers these topics and is called The Work of Making Things.

-The second part of the book explains the steps in the writers' workshop and provides stories and examples of what goes on in the workshop.
-This section of the book is called "Writers' Workshop."
-It refers to concepts and discussions in the other part.
-Readers who wish to just find out what the workshop is and how to run one can simply read the chapter, "Writers' Workshop" and the section, "Writers's Workshop."
+Part 2, Writers' Workshop, explains the steps in the writers' workshop and provides stories and examples of what goes on in the workshop.
+It refers to concepts and discussions in Part 1.
+Readers who wish just to find out what the workshop is and how to run one can simply read Chapter 1, Writers' Workshop Overview, and Part 2, Writers' Workshop.

-I've mashed together examples from both the scientific and literary writers' workshop.
+I've mashed together examples from both the scientific and the literary writers' workshop.
 By doing this I hope to introduce the two communities to each other, because I believe there is more commonality between them than either would admit.
 But I've tried to make my discussions of topics particular to each community understandable to the other.

-For clarity I'll use the term "creative workshop" to refer to the workshop as practiced in the creative writing community and the term "technical workshop" to refer to the workshop in the technical, scientific, and business communities.
-"Workshop" refers to both varieties.
-Similarly, I will distinguish between "creative writing" and "technical writing," though by the latter I'm not talking about documenting software or technology but writing in a technical or scientific vein.
+For clarity I'll use the term creative workshop for the workshop as practiced in the creative writing community and the term technical workshop for the workshop in the technical, scientific, and business communities.
+Workshop refers to both varieties.
+Similarly, I will distinguish between creative writing and technical writing, though by the latter, I'm not talking about documenting software or technology but writing in a technical or scientific vein.

 I hope to present everything I know about the workshop and how to make it work for you.
 And if you are a creative maker of things working on your own, I hope to present enough for you to get the writers' workshop going and working for you so you can make things better and get good fast.
-8 / WRITERS' WORKSHOP